Cairath/Oxygen-Not-Included-Modding/doc/Introduction/sections/Downloads.md

 This will be your primary tool for editing C# and browsing game code.
 *Installation instructions will be presented in the next chapter of this guide.*

+Non-Windows platforms will need to use an alternative, but this will not be covered in this guide.

 ### dotPeek
 ***Download link:*** https://www.jetbrains.com/decompiler/download/#section=web-installer
 Used to decompile game libraries to be able to read the source code.